Duallight/Linear-Equation-Solver/README.md

 # Linear-Equation-Solver
-takes in a file, which contains the number of variables, the number of equations, and a matrix.
+Takes in a file, which contains the number of variables, the number of equations, and a matrix.
 Then it uses Gauss Jordan elimination to solve it, and output the variables in a designated output file.

 "java Main -in in.txt -out out.txt" where in.txt is the file containing the matrix, and out.txt is where it will put the answers.